bitcoin-computer/monorepo/packages/explorer/README.md

 ### Start the Server

-To start the application run
+To start the application run:
 ```bash
 yarn start
 ```
-and open [http://localhost:3000](http://localhost:3000) in a browser.
+Then open [http://localhost:1032](http://localhost:1032) in a browser.

 ### Log In